haskell-serbia/tutorials/dependent_types.md

 eval :: Term a -> a
 eval Lit a = ...
 ```
 When pattern matching on type constructor using GADTs we get assumption that the type was constructed with certain type parameter/s.
-This is what we also get with data families but difference is that we get _local_ assumptions since we are able to use pattern matching in functions that are not typeclass methods.
+This is what we also get with data families but difference is that we get _local_ assumptions since we are able to use pattern matching on polimorphic type variables in functions that are not typeclass methods.

 Lets take a look at some example code: